Imsurajkr/ILovePod/index.md

 ## Here arises a question how to access your application running in a pod ?

-Let's Assume  are working in a project and they have to setup a cluster of kubernetes
+Let's Assume we are working in a project and there we have to setup a cluster of kubernetes

 ### Support or Contact